valango/adventOfCode/README.md

 So I took a nap instead.
 After this, everything was so much better.
 * `day 22:` The part #1 was almost trivial, but it really took some time to understand the rules of part #2.
 Perhaps I should play more cards and code less? 🤔
+* `day 23:` The part #1 was almost trivial, I made lot of stupid mistakes of course.
+I failed to solve the computational complexity problem with #2, though. 🥶

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'